kubernetes-sigs/gateway-api/geps/gep-4747/index.md

 ### API Overview

 This GEP does not introduce new API resources.
-It extends the Gateway resource with a `type` field and a `ClusterIP` address type, and defines how existing types compose for egress:
+It introduces a `ClusterIP` address type for the Gateway resource and defines how existing types compose for egress:

 ```
                      parentRef              backendRef